5 Essential Things Every Parent Needs to Teach Their Teens about Saving Money

 While you may have encouraged your kids to save money for big purchases, many teens still don’t understand all the “whys” behind saving.
 They’ve never had to pay for things such as unexpected car repairs or monthly expenses like a utility bill.

-If your teen isn’t working or doing chores already, get him or her started right away — and begin paying for some personal expenses, such as gas and weekend entertainment.
+TRY THIS: If your teen isn’t working or doing chores already, get him or her started right away — and begin paying for some personal expenses, such as gas and weekend entertainment.
 Work together to create a budget of monthly income and anticipated expenditures to help create a clear picture of “money in” and “money out.”
 If your child is headed off to college, discuss which living expenses he or she will be expected to cover and how to accomplish that.

 2. How bank accounts work